houshuang/blog/content/posts/2010-05-21-the-virtual-university-of-pakistan-has-6000-hours-of-video-lectures-on-youtube.md

 title: The Virtual University of Pakistan has 6,000 hours of video lectures on Youtube
 created_at: Fri, 21 May 2010 15:05:38 +0000
 kind: article
-tags: Education, languages, open-education, p2pU
+tags:
+  - Education
+  - languages
+  - open-education
+  - p2pU
 ---

 I find distance universities very fascinating, and have learnt much from